aerospike/gommander/README.md

 ## License

-The Aerospike Python Client is made availabled under the terms of the Apache License, Version 2, as stated in the file ``LICENSE``.
+This software is made availabled under the terms of the Apache License, Version 2, as stated in the file ``LICENSE``.

 Individual files may be made available under their own specific license,